 1. Become more empathetic by communicating more

-“Improving communication in your relationship is the first step toward building empathy.
-Sometimes your partner may say it through words, sometimes the answer lies in their body language, and sometimes they say it in silence,” she adds.
+“When a person says something, understand it from their perspective, without adding your own to it,” says Jaseena, “Improving communication in your relationship is the first step toward building empathy.
+Sometimes your partner may say it through words, sometimes the answer lies in their body language, and sometimes they say it through silence.”

 When push comes to shove, building empathy is all about knowing what your partner wants and needs, and then acting on it.
 To make sure you don’t just leave it to guesswork, asking the appropriate questions and talking about it can make a world of difference.